2 Partial equilibrium and the “Keynesian Cross”

 2. Given the interest rate, planned investment is described by the investment function \(PI(r)\)

-3. Firms do not allow inventories to change in an unplanned way so \(I(r) = PI(r)\) and hence \[\text{Planned Spending}(Y,r, T, G) = C(Y,T) + PI(r) + G \]
+3. There is no unplanned investment, so: \(I(r) = PI(r)\) and hence \[\text{Planned Spending}(Y^{PE},r, T, G) = Y^{PE} = C(Y^{PE},T) + PI(r) + G \]

 This is “equilibrium” because we’re considering what all of the agents in the economy do optimally given a fixed interest rate when they have no reason to change their behavior.
 But we have not specified how interest rates are determined, which is why we call it “partial.”